TEALSK12/introduction-to-computer-science/lesson_14.md

     ![Alonzo](alonzo.svg)

-4. Show them how they can now right a script for this second sprite that is only for that Sprite.
+4. Show them how they can now write a script for this second sprite that is only for that Sprite.

 ### Activity